marcos-toranzo/SmartFit/README.md

 You can read the [user stories](docs/user_stories.md) that define the functioning of the app.

+You can learn about the [testing libraries and framework](docs/testing_framework.md) used in the project, and why we chose them.

 # Initial configuration

 Go [here](docs/initial_configuration.md) to see the steps taken for the initial configuration.